 Surgery involves removing cancerous cells and nearby tissue.
-Types of surgery to treat bladder cancer include transurethral resection and cystectomy.
+Types of surgery to treat bladder cancer include:

-Radiation Therapy is the use of radiation to kill cancer cells and shrink tumors.
-Radiation may be:
+Radiation therapy is the use of radiation to kill cancer cells and shrink tumors.
+Radiation therapy may be:

 Chemotherapy is the use of drugs to kill cancer cells.
 Chemotherapy may be given in many forms, including pill, injection, or via a catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
 For bladder cancer, chemotherapy is often given directly into the bladder.
 This is called intravesical chemotherapy.

-Biologic therapy is the use of the body’s immune system to fight cancer.
+Biologic therapy (immunotherapy) uses the body’s immune system to fight cancer.
 Substances made by the body or in a laboratory are given directly into the bladder to help boost, direct, or restore the body’s defenses against the cancer.
 This type of therapy is used only for superficial low-grade cancers that have been resected transurethrally.

-The following steps can reduce your risk of getting bladder cancer:
+To help reduce your chance of bladder cancer: